pstrick/meal-e/README.md

 2. Open `index.html` in your browser
 3. Start planning your meals!

+## Live Demo

+You can access the live version of this application at: https://[your-username].github.io/meal-e/

+### Deploying to GitHub Pages

+To deploy your own version:

+1. Fork this repository
+2. Go to your fork's Settings
+3. Navigate to Pages in the left sidebar
+4. Under "Source", select "Deploy from a branch"
+5. Select "main" branch and "/ (root)" folder
+6. Click Save
+7. Wait a few minutes for the deployment to complete

 ## Development

 This is a learning project focused on fundamental web development concepts.
 The application is built using basic web technologies to maintain simplicity and focus on core functionality.